 - Door flight lock and EPAS control

-- Electronic unit integration with the passenger door subsystem and aircraft
+- Electronic unit can be integrated with the passenger door subsystem and aircraft

 Enhanced vision